chieffoley/public/_posts/2025-08-20-switzerland-day-4.md

 <a href='javascript:void(0);' name='pic-1'></a>
 ![1](/images/2025-08-20-switzerland-day-4/switzerland-day-4-1.jpg)

-Fortunately, the rental house had some trail maps, and so we picked a trail from there.
+Fortunately, the condo had some trail maps, and so we picked a trail from there.
 We were headed to Staubachbänkli, taking the lower blue trail in the map below.
 The red arrow points to our destination.

 <a href='javascript:void(0);' name='pic-2'></a>
 ![2](/images/2025-08-20-switzerland-day-4/switzerland-day-4-2.jpg)